MariJoaqui/geoTech/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.1.

+I did this project for the management of reports in a telecommunications company.
+In it I worked with files, roles and user types, and use of API.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.